SHAARPEC/shaarpec-python-client/README.md

 > SUCCESS: Authentication was successful.
 Took XX.Y seconds.

-The client is now connected to the API and can get data and post computations.
+The client is now connected to the API.
 Visit the Analytics API Base URL to interactively test the endpoints and read their documentation and about their path and query parameters.
 These parameters are used in the regular (`requests` and `httpx`) way with `client.verb` calls, where `verb` is either `get` or `post`.

+### GET and POST

-For example (remember, API responses are returned as `httpx.Response` objects):
+The `get` and `post` verbs are supported in the standard way.
+For example (API responses are returned as `httpx.Response` objects):
 ```python
 client.get("terminology/allergy_type").json()
 ```